The best mattresses for back pain

 Made up of seven layers, including gel memory foams, a high-density support layer, bounce layer and individually-wrapped coils, the Ghostbed Flex Hybrid gives you a weightless feeling that's a welcome break from all of the gravity of the day.
 When sleeping on this mattress, I felt like my spine was perfectly aligned, without any slow sinking or sagging, and I woke up feeling rested and pain-free.

-The Ghostbed Flex Hybrid comes in sizes twin to split king and prices range from $1,295 to $3,100.
+The Ghostbed Flex Hybrid comes in sizes twin to split king and prices usually range from $1,295 to $3,100, but currently there is a discount offer.

 There are a lot of mattresses that claim to align your spine as you sleep, but many of these mattresses are designed to support a max of 250 pounds.
 If you're over that -- or close to it -- your body can put extra pressure on the mattress, causing it to sag in all of the wrong places and leaving you with chronic back pain.
 This can also accelerate breakdown, forcing you to change out your mattress more often.
 That's where the Helix Plus comes in.